Jessie Vetter

-Jessica Ann "Jessie" Vetter (born December 19, 1985) is an American ice hockey player and a member of the United States women's national ice hockey team.
-She was also a member of the 2008–09 Wisconsin Badgers women's ice hockey team, which won an NCAA title.
+Jessica Ann "Jessie" Vetter (born December 19, 1985) is an American former professional ice hockey goaltender and a member of the United States women's national ice hockey team.
+She was a member of the 2008–09 Wisconsin Badgers women's ice hockey team, which won an NCAA title.
 She was drafted 20th overall by the Boston Blades in the 2011 CWHL Draft.

 Playing career

 Vetter played as a goaltender on the boys' ice hockey team at Monona Grove High School and won three state girls' soccer championships.
 While in high school, she was a four-time all-conference selection and a three-time all-state pick in soccer.

 Wisconsin Badgers

 In her four-year NCAA career, Vetter won an NCAA record 91 games (since broken by Hillary Pattenden) during her four-year career and posted an NCAA-record 39 career shutouts.
 She also held the record for most goalie shutouts in one season with 14 (accomplished in 2008–09), since broken by another Badger goaltender, Ann-Renée Desbiens.

 In her senior year at Wisconsin, Vetter went 30–2–5 with a 1.33 GAA, (2nd NCAA) and 0.936 Save percentage, (2nd NCAA).
 She also finished second in the NCAA in minutes played with 2162:16.
 She is a 2009 WCHA first team honoree, an all-tournament honoree, and the WCHA Final Face-Off MVP as Wisconsin won the League championship and garnered the top seed going into the NCAA championships.